fossabot/Community-Guidelines/TECHNICAL-STEERING-COMMITTEE.md

 The TSC may add additional members to the TSC by a standard TSC motion.
 A TSC member may be removed from the TSC by voluntary resignation, or by a 2/3rds majority (rounded up).

 TSC members are expected to regularly participate in TSC activities.
 Members who have not consistently taken meaningful actions as TSC members in the past 3 months will be considered for removal.
-Examples of meaningful actions are participating regularly in calls, reviewing code, committing code, providing technical mentorship, leading working groups, etc.
+Examples of meaningful actions are participating regularly in calls, reviewing content, committing content, providing technical mentorship, leading working groups, etc.

 No more than 1/3 of the TSC members may be affiliated with the same organization.
 If removal or resignation of a TSC member, or a change of employment by a TSC member, creates a situation where more than 1/2 of the TSC membership belong to the same organization, the situation must be immediately remedied by the resignation or removal of one or more TSC members affiliated with the over-represented organization(s).